outreachy/website/README.md

 3. Create an empty migration: `./manage.py makemigrations home --empty`

 4. Edit the new empty migration file.
-You'll need to define a new function that takes `apps` and `schema_editor`, like it's documented in the `0005_populate_uuid_values.py` file in the [Django "Writing a migration" documentation.](https://docs.djangoproject.com/en/1.11/howto/writing-migrations/).
+You'll need to define a new function that takes `apps` and `schema_editor`, like it's documented in the `0005_populate_uuid_values.py` file in the [Django " a migration" documentation.](https://docs.djangoproject.com/en/1.11/howto/-migrations/).
 You can access the objects for that Model, and set the new field based on values in the old field.
 Make sure to add your function to the operations list.
 Note that you might have to copy some class members that represent the choice short code in the database into the migration, because all migrations only have access model class members that are Django fields (like CharField or BooleanField).
 For an example, see the `home/migrations/0068_auto_20180828_1832.py` file in this repo.

 5. Remove the `null=True` argument from your model, and delete the old field.
 You might need to remove the field from admin.py and the views.
 Then run `./manage.py makemigrations && ./manage.py migrate`.
 That will generate a third migration to make sure the field must be non-null, but the second migration will set the field on all objects.
 When Django prompts you about changing a nullable field to a non-nullable field, choose 'Ignore for now'.

 6. The third migration will fail if someone has added a new model object between the second migration and the third migration.
-In this case, you should roll back to the first migration (where you first added the field).
+In this case, you should  back to the first migration (where you first added the field).
 You can pass the migration number to go back to: `./manage.py migrate home PREFIX` This should be a unique prefix (like the first four numbers of the migration).
 Then you can try to run the migration again: `./manage.py migrate`.
 Repeat as necessary.

 # Updating Packages

-The Outreachy website is built using several different Python packages.
-The Django web framework is one such Python package.
-Python projects have different ways of automatically installing packages, but for this project, we use [pipenv](https://pipenv.readthedocs.io/en/latest/).
+The Outreachy website is built using several different  packages.
+The Django web framework is one such  package.  projects have different ways of automatically installing packages, but for this project, we use [pipenv](https://pipenv.readthedocs.io/en/latest/).

-Python packages the website needs to install on are listed in the top-level file `Pipfile`.
+ packages the website needs to install on are listed in the top-level file `Pipfile`.
 Pip uses this file to figure out what packages and what versions of packages to install.
-If you edit `Pipfile`, you'll see some of the other Python packages we use.
+If you edit `Pipfile`, you'll see some of the other  packages we use.
 For example, [django-ckeditor](https://github.com/django-ckeditor/django-ckeditor) is the Django package of [CKEditor](https://ckeditor.com/).
-It provides the rich-text WSIWIG editor for form fields used by Outreachy mentors.
+It provides the rich-text WSIWIG  for form fields used by Outreachy mentors.

 The other file to be aware of is `Pipfile.lock`.
-Pipfile lists the important Python packages the website depends on.
-However, those packages also have dependencies on other Python packages.
+Pipfile lists the important  packages the website depends on.
+However, those packages also have dependencies on other  packages.
 Pipfile.lock lists the versions of all the packages to install.
-It also lists the sha1 hash for the source code of each Python package.
+It also lists the sha1 hash for the source code of each  package.
 The sha1 hash ensures that if you try to reinstall packages, you'll always get the exact version you installed previously.

 The pipenv documentation has [examples of how to upgrade packages](https://pipenv.readthedocs.io/en/latest/basics/#example-pipenv-upgrade-workflow).
 You'll need to run `pipenv shell` before any of these commands.

-Upgrade all Python packages with this command:
+Upgrade all  packages with this command:
 ```
 pipenv update
 ```